mbursa/disk-models/README.md

 Each disk model implements a unified set of functions that specify the quantities that each model provides.

-A complete description of the interface is given in a [docs/interface.md](docs/interface.md).
+A complete description of the interface is given in [doc/interface.md](doc/interface.md).

 ## Citing